-Intramural bowel gas, also known as pneumatosis intestinalis, refers to the clinical or radiologically finding of gas within the wall of the bowel.
+Intramural bowel gas, also known as pneumatosis intestinalis, refers to the clinical or radiological finding of gas within the wall of the bowel.

 There are different terminologies in the medical literature, such as pneumatosis intestinalis, pneumatosis coli, and pneumatosis cystoides intestinalis.
 Pneumatosis coli is used when only the colic wall is involved and is generally an incidental finding in asymptomatic patients.
 Pneumatosis cystoides intestinalis is descriptive for multiple gaseous cysts along the bowel wall.

-Gas in the bowel wall in the neonatal period, whatever its shape, is diagnostic of necrotising enterocolitis.
+Gas in the bowel wall in the neonatal period, whatever its shape, is diagnostic of necrotizing enterocolitis.

 Asymptomatic pneumatosis intestinalis may result from a variety of interrelated contributing factors including: